ADezyts/study/README.md

 ## My first meet with github and my first Home work🔥

-### This is a begining of my education in StepAcdemy.
+### This is a begining of my education in StepAcademy.
 This home work 1, wich is dedicated to familiarization with remote work with github=)
 ***